josh146/josh146.github.io/content/recipes/matzah-ball-soup.md

 - My grandmothers matzah ball recipe.
 Uniquely she used soften whole pieces of matzah, which adds a unique texture and makes the matzah balls very light.
 I've never seen other matzah ball recipes do this.
 - My mum has since modified my grandmother's matzah ball recipe to use chicken rice ginger to add an extra umami bomb.

+For a vegetarian/vegan adaptation of this recipe, you can replace the chicken soup with seasoned [[vegetable stock]], and replace the egg binder in the matzah balls with flax eggs.

 ## Ingredients

 ### Soup